- Consider student interests when planning assignments

 - Provide early and consistent feedback on assignments

 When returning assignments, be sure to report the mean, the standard deviation, and the grade expected of someone who is doing well in the class.
 With this information, students can make reasonable judgments about their progress and whether to stay in or leave the major.
-Without this feedback, women might underestimate their own performance.
+Without this feedback, some students might underestimate their own performance.

 - Praise and encourage your students

-Many women view professors' lack of encouragement as discouragement.
+Some students will view professors' lack of encouragement as discouragement.
 Positive feedback can go a long way in maintaining confidence and helping a student to stay on track.
 Encouragement can be as simple as saying, "You did well on this assignment.
 Keep up the good work."

 - Connect students to faculty